zlayine/tracelabs-task/README.md

 ## Backend

-Copy .env.sample to .env to create an environment file for the project and replace the INFURA_TOKEN
+Copy .env.sample to .env to create an environment file for the project

+Replace the INFURA_TOKEN

+Add a MONGO_DB value with represents the database name that will be created

 ### `cp .env.sample .env`